-You will take action with a significant degree of autonomy, with minimal supervision or direction within agreed guidelines, taking responsibility for accessing support and accepting accountability for determining and achieving personal and/or group outcomes.
+You will take action with a significate degree of autonomy with minimal supervision or direction, within agreed guidelines taking responsibility for accessing support and accepting accountability for determining and achieving personal and/or group outcomes.
 You will gain a systematic understanding of the knowledge base and its inter-relationship with other fields of study.
-You will demonstrate an in depth understanding of some current specialist areas.
+You will demonstrate an in depth understanding of some specialist areas in depth.
 You will be able to operate in complex and unpredictable contexts, requiring selection and application from a range of largely standard techniques and information sources.
-You will be able to identify the possibility of new concepts within existing knowledge frameworks and approaches.
+You will be able to work with ideas at a level of abstraction, arguing from competing perspectives.
+You will be able to identify the possibility of new concepts within existing knowledge frameworks and approaches

-Upon completion of level 6 you will be able to:
+Upon completion of Level 6 you will be able to:

-- 1. Develop systematic knowledge and understanding of the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
+- Analyse and critically review the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
 (KU KTS) - 2.
-Develop a systematic knowledge and understanding of the technology of building defects and the factors affecting building performance.
+Critically evaluate the philosophy and practice associated with works to existing buildings.
 (KU GA) - 3.
-Analyse and evaluate a systematic knowledge and understanding of the philosophy and practice associated with works to existing buildings.
+Evaluate and synthesise the concepts, theories and principles on which the discipline of Quantity Surveying and Commercial Management is based, including cost modelling techniques, cost information systems, whole life costing and / or supply chain management.
 (KU GA) - 4.
-Analyse and evaluate a systematic knowledge and understanding of the technological aspects of the building design and production process, structural design, use of performance-based design codes, installation of services and fire safety.
+Evaluate and critically review cost management systems, procurement strategies and project management techniques.
 (KU KTS) - 5.
-Evaluate management skills, techniques, and cost management systems, procurement strategies and project management techniques.
-To successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
+Analyse and evaluate management skills, techniques, and cost management systems, procurement strategies and project management techniques to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
 (KU GA) - 6.
-Analyse and evaluate a systematic knowledge of the current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
+Analyse current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
 (KU KTS) - 7.
-Develop, evaluate, maintain and encourage constructive working relationships within a group.
+Develop, maintain and encourage constructive working relationships within a group.
 Take on a leadership role and resolve conflict through negotiation.
 (GA PPP) - 8.
 Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
+(GA KTS)

-(GA KTS) - 9.
-Evaluate effectiveness of own time management and task management maintain flexibility in planning.
+9. Evaluate effectiveness of own time management and task management maintain flexibility in planning.
 Identify potential causes of stress and act to minimise their impact.
 (GA KTS)